Houdini 19.5 Nodes Dynamics nodes

 Minimum Target Score

 When an agent needs to select a look at target, it selects the target with the highest interest score.
-The target scores calculate according to the Target Score parameters on Agent Look At.
-If the highest target score is below this value, the agent will not select a look at target.
-This ensures only important targets grab the agents' attention, or to avoid selecting targets that are about to become ineligible (for example, leaving the agent’s field of view).
+The target scores are calculated according to the Target Score parameters on Agent Look At.
+If the highest target score is below the Minimum Target Score, the agent will not select a look at target.
+This ensures that only important targets grab the agents' attention, or that targets that are about to become ineligible (for example, leaving the agent’s field of view) will not be selected.

 Minimum Target Score Attribute